Realtime Experimental Audio Laboratory

 Remote Simultaneous Concerts via Internet

-Researchers at UCI and UCSD collaborated to realize live simultaneous interactive music performances in the two locations, in which the audience enjoyed the realtime interaction of musicians in both sites.
+As early as 2001, researchers at UCI and UCSD collaborated to realize live simultaneous interactive music performances in the two locations, in which the audience enjoyed the realtime interaction of musicians in both sites.
 The result was "Internet Pianos" (a.k.a.
-"Dueling Disklaviers"), two simultaneous concerts of duo piano performances with the pianists in two different locations, featuring renowned jazz pianists Kei Akagi (UCI) and Anthony Davis (UCSD), Wednesday October 17, 2001.
+"Dueling Disklaviers"), two simultaneous concerts of duo piano performances with the pianists in two different locations, featuring renowned jazz pianists Kei Akagi (UCI) and Anthony Davis (UCSD), October 17, 2001.

 Realtime Interactive Performance Systems